-The digital world is having a profound impact on how we grieve.
+The digital world is having a profound impact on how we grieve and how we connect after a loss.

 There is a paradox in the digital world.
 Social media connects people with each other like never before.
 It helps our natural desire to grieve together, to share memories and stories and to talk through our loss.